What is explainable AI, and why should you care?

 Challenges on the way to explainable AI

-For example, AI has applications in radiology where algorithms produce remarkable results classifying brain tumors and spotting breast cancer faster than humans.
-However, when doctors decide on patients’ treatment, it can be a life and death situation, and they want to understand why the algorithm came up with this diagnosis.
+For example, AI has applications in radiology where algorithms produce remarkable results, classifying brain tumors and spotting breast cancer faster than humans.
+However, when doctors decide on patients’ treatment, which can be a life-and-death situation, they want to understand why the algorithm came up with this diagnosis.
 It can be daunting for doctors to rely on something they do not understand.

-With XAI, if clients gain access to the algorithm’s decision-making process, they might apply adversarial behaviors, meaning they will take deliberate actions to change their behavior to influence the output.
-One study published a concern that someone with technical skills can recover parts of the dataset used for algorithm training after seeing the explanation, thereby violating privacy regulations
+With XAI, if malicious actors gain access to the algorithm’s decision-making process, they might apply adversarial behaviors, meaning they will take deliberate actions to change their behavior to influence the output.
+One study published a concern that someone with technical skills can recover parts of the dataset used for algorithm training after seeing the explanation, violating privacy regulations.

 How to get started with responsible and explainable AI